You can enter a perio exam in a patient's record.

 Click (or tap) Start Exam.

 The options for entering a perio exam become available.

 By default, if the patient has a previous perio exam entered, the measurements (pocket depth, gingival margin, clinical attachment level, furcation grade, bone loss, and mobility) from that exam appear in gray.
 To switch between showing and hiding the previous exam's measurements, turn the Show prev. exam values switch On and Off.

-For each tooth, enter probing depths.
-As you type probing depths, the exam advances to each site and tooth automatically.
-You can also enter other periodontal measurements, such as gingival margin, bleeding, and suppuration.
+For each tooth, enter the probing depth and then the gingival margin (if applicable for the tooth navigation script being used) at each site.
+As you type the probing depth and then the gingival margin (if applicable for the tooth navigation script being used), the exam advances to each site and tooth automatically.
+You can also enter other periodontal measurements, such as bleeding and suppuration.

 Note: For measurements that are four or greater, a red box appears around the number on the chart.

 GM - If you are using the tooth navigation script for entering gingival margins, type the gingival margins (-19 to 19).
 If you are using the tooth navigation script for entering pocket depths and gingival margins, type the gingival margin after typing the pocket depth at each site.
 If you are using the tooth navigation script for entering pocket depths, enter gingival margins in the M, B (or F or L), and/or D boxes.